Protected species - amphibians and reptiles

 What are they?

-There are three common species of reptile found on land in Scotland; the adder, the slow worm, and the common lizard.
-Additionally there is a colony of sand lizards on the Island of Coll and several species of marine turtle have been recorded around our coast.
+There are three common species of reptile found naturally on land in Scotland; the adder, the slow worm, and the common lizard.
+Additionally there is a colony of sand lizards on the Island of Coll which were introduced some time ago.
+Several species of marine turtle have been recorded around our coast as well.

 How are they protected?

-Great crested newts, natterjack toads, sand lizards, and all marine turtles are listed as European protected species and are fully protected under the Conservation (Natural Habitats, &c.)
+Great crested newts, natterjack toads and all marine turtles are European protected species and are fully protected under the Conservation (Natural Habitats, &c.)
 Regulations 1994 (as amended).
 This lists a number of offences in relation to these species and the places in which they live.

-All of the other species listed are given limited protection under the Wildlife and Countryside Act 1981 (as amended).
+All of the other species found naturally in Scotland are given limited protection under the Wildlife and Countryside Act 1981 (as amended).

-Offences in relation to great crested newts, natterjack toads, sand lizards and marine turtles
+Offences in relation to great crested newts, natterjack toads and marine turtles

 The following provides a summary of the offences in the Conservation (Natural Habitats, &c.)
-Regulations 1994 (as amended) in relation to great crested newts, natterjack toads, sand lizards and marine turtles.
+Regulations 1994 (as amended) in relation to great crested newts, natterjack toads and marine turtles.

 It is an offence to deliberately or recklessly: